the-turing-way/the-turing-way/book/website/communication/personal-websites/personal-websites-frameworks.md

 ### No-Code/Low-Code frameworks

+#### What is no-code/low-code?

+Low-Code/No-Code (LCNC) refers to a set of development approaches that allow users to build applications and software solutions with minimal to no coding knowledge.
+These platforms leverage visual interfaces, drag-and-drop components, and pre-built templates, making it accessible for users who aren't skilled in programming.

+#### Examples

 * [GitHub profile](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/about-your-profile)
   * Use GitHub repository [beautify my GitHub](<https://github.com/rzashakeri/beautify-github-profile>), to customize your GH profile.
 * [mmm](https://mmm.page/)